Seo Vs. Ppc Uncovered

 PPC drives faster results.
 You can start getting visibility and traffic on day one, but you have to continually pay for every person it sends to your website.

 SEO is slower, but once you gain relevant rankings, the results last longer.
 A good ranking will continue driving traffic for as long as you stay near the top, and you can count on getting more traffic from a good SEO ranking than a PPC one.
-And while there’s a cost to the work involved in getting on page one, once there all the traffic it sends your way is free.
+And while there’s a cost to the work involved in getting on page one, once they’re all the traffic it sends your way is free.

 Does PPC Traffic Help SEO?